google/starlark-go/doc/impl.md

 memory allocation.
 Integer performance is relatively poor, but it matters little for Bazel-like workloads which depend much more on lists of strings than on integers.
-(Recall that a typical loop over a list in Skylark does not materialize the loop index as an `int`.)
+(Recall that a typical loop over a list in Starlark does not materialize the loop index as an `int`.)

 An optimization worth trying would be to represent integers using either an `int32` or `big.Int`, with the `big.Int` used only when